dhis2/dhis2-docs/src/developer/web-api/metadata.md

 ]
 ```

-#### Remove all data element assosciations from a data element group
+#### Remove all data element associations from a data element group

 ```
 PATCH /api/dataElementGroups/{id}